jupyterhub/binderhub/doc/index.rst

 This guide assists you, an administrator, through the process of setting up your BinderHub deployment.

-To get started creating your own BinderHub, start with :doc:`zero-to-binderhub`.
+To get started creating your own BinderHub, start with :ref:`zero-to-binderhub`.

 .. note::